 - 13.1.4 the conducting of a General Technical Meeting twenty-four (24) hours before the start of the competition with the Control Committee members, team managers, coaches, referees, doctors, interpreters and organisers (if applicable).
-The Agenda shall include the following points: - 13.1.4.1 Welcome by Organising Committee President; - 13.1.4.2 Welcome by Control Committee President; - 13.1.4.3 Presentation of Control Committee Members (Control Committee President); - 13.1.4.4 Presentation of International Referees (Refereeing Delegate / Official); - 13.1.4.5 Presentation of Team Delegations by the delegates (Team Managers); - 13.1.4.6 Presentation of the Organising Committee Staff (Organising Committee President); - 13.1.4.7 Report of the Venue Operations Delegate (Venue Operations Delegate / Official): - a. eligibility of Players and Officials; - b. identity cards on Jury Table; - c. number of officials allowed on the bench; - d. dress uniformity for officials on the bench; - e. team movements upon completion of the match; - f. choice of colours for match uniform (confirmation of O-1 Form); - g. publicity on team delegation's equipment; - h. distribution of VIS result, statistics and daily bulletin; - i. place for the changing of shirts during the match; - j. place for team statisticians; - k. place for video cameras; - I. team spectator seating; - m. team Statisticians; - n. communication between Team Bench and Team Statisticians; and - o. involvement of delegation in the opening and closing ceremony.
+The Agenda shall include the following points: - 13.1.4.1 Welcome by Organising Committee President; - 13.1.4.2 Welcome by Control Committee President; - 13.1.4.3 Presentation of Control Committee Members (Control Committee eligibility of Players and Officials; identity cards on Jury Table; number of officials allowed on the bench; dress uniformity for officials on the bench; team movements upon completion of the match; choice of colours for match uniform (confirmation of O-1 Form); publicity on team delegation's equipment; distribution of VIS result, statistics and daily bulletin; place for the changing of shirts during the match; place for team statisticians; place for video cameras; team spectator seating; team Statisticians: communication between Team Bench and Team Statisticians; and involvement of delegation in the opening and closing ceremony.
+13.1.4.8 Report of the Referee Delegate (Refereeing Delegate): Rules of the Game to be applied; discipline on the court; match Protocol; timing protocol from warm up court to match court; interval between 2nd and 3rd sets; and delays in match start time.